 On the northwest side of the city and part of West Town lies Ukrainian Village.
 Clear from the name, Ukrainian Village is a historic neighborhood where Ukrainian and other Eastern European immigrants settled after coming to Chicago.
 While it still retains its Ukrainian roots, the village has become home to a rising alternative scene.
 In fact, The Empty Bottle on Western Avenue has become perhaps the best spot in the city to see indie bands.
 Along with trendy restaurant and bars such as the Sportsman Club, EZ Inn and Leghorn Chicken, the neighborhood maintains some of the most unique and historic churches in the city including St. Nicholas Ukrainian Catholic Cathedral, St. Volodymyr Ukrainian Orthodox Cathedral, and Holy Trinity Orthodox Cathedral.

 While our list focused on where millennials are moving, we know every one of the 77 neighborhoods in Chicago has something beautiful and unique to offer.
+If you’re looking for a place to rent in any of these areas, check out Chicago’s own Domu to find an apartment worthy of calling home.
 Explore even more about the city of broad shoulders and its neighborhoods with our Chicago city guide.